-UPDATE: This restaurant has opened again at a new location!
+UPDATE: This restaurant has reopened at a new location!
 Address below 🙂

 If you read travel guides, you’ll definitely know MiGaBon (미가본).
 However, did you know that on the 1st floor, right under MiGaBon, is another famous restaurant called Sinseon Seolleongtang?